This is an updated version of a blog originally posted on the COMPAS website under the title Gendering the Irregular (June 2015).

 ‘They are saying already I’ve not been there for him, because my partner has been looking after him so he doesn’t really need me.
 That’s really horrible to hear that.
 She needs me!’

-As a ‘foreign criminal’ and ‘immigration detainee,’ then, Kamran is not only undervalued as a family man, but is prevented from being the partner and father he wishes to be, and that the Home Office tells him he should be.
+As a ‘foreign criminal’ and ‘immigration detainee,’ then, Kamran is not only undervalued as a family man, but is prevented from being the partner and father he wishes to be, and that the Home Office tells him he should be, with life-shaping repercussions for him, his partner and their child.

 Migration academics and activists remain peculiarly blind to men and questions of masculinity.
 This oversight persists despite the striking gender imbalance of aspects of the migration system, with men greatly overrepresented in deportation and immigration detention figures.
 And yet, an examination of the fraught relationship between intimate lives and immigration enforcement demonstrates that the immigration system is profoundly gendered.
 It reaches into homes, challenging gender identities and shaping relationship dynamics.
 But it also operates through categorisations that are not only gendered and racialised in terms of their valuing of people’s families and emotional lives, but that actively produce gendered classes of migrant.